Skip to main content

 • State the reasons you disagree with our decision.

-• Have the denial letter, EOB statement or overpayment letter and the original claim available for reference.
+• Keep the denial letter and the original claim available for reference.

-Claims payment disputes related to reimbursement or coding are subject to our reconsideration process.
-Initial adverse claims decisions based on medical necessity, experimental or investigational coverage criteria, as well as non-inpatient services that were denied for not receiving prior authorization, are handled as appeals and reviewed by clinicians.
-Utilization review disputes are handled as appeals and reviewed by clinicians as well.
+After you submit your disputes, most claims payment issues go through our reconsideration process.
+Claims payment disputes related to reimbursement or coding are subject to reconsideration.
+Initial adverse decisions based on medical necessity, experimental or investigational coverage criteria, or non-inpatient services denied for missing prior authorization, are handled as appeals and reviewed by clinicians.
+Utilization review disputes are also handled as appeals.

-It may be necessary to forward claims payment issues involving reimbursement or coding reviews to a specialty unit for investigation and resolution.
-We will issue a response within 60 business days if no additional information is required, or within 60 business days of when the specialty unit receives any additional requested information.
-If the decision is in your favor, we will recalculate and reprocess the claim for any services affected by the decision.
+If the issue involves reimbursement or coding, we may forward it to a specialty unit for investigation.
+We'll responds within 60 business days if no additional information is needed, or within 60 business days after we receive any additional requested information.
+If the decision is in your favor, we will recalculate and reprocess the claim for any affected services.

-Following reconsideration, if the decision is not in your favor, you may initiate an appeal.
-We will provide instructions on how and when to file an appeal when we issue the reconsideration decision.
+If the reconsideration doesn't go in your favor, you can file an appeal.
+We'll provide instructions on how and when to appeal the reconsideration decision.

 Medicare Advantage Aetna Provider Complaint and Appeal Form